Martin County to consider tobacco license

 County commissioners will vote on the idea Tuesday as part of a vote to update current county tobacco laws.

-In 2019, President Donald Trump signed legislation raising the legal age to buy tobacco products from 18-years-old to 21-years-old.
+In 2019, President Donald Trump signed legislation raising the legal age to buy tobacco products from 18 to 21 years old.

 Martin County's laws have not been updated to reflect those changes.

-Martin County commissioners at the same time will consider whether to create a Tobacco Distribution License, which all tobacco retailers would be required to obtain to sell tobacco in the county.
+Commissioners at the same time will consider whether to create a tobacco distribution license, which all tobacco retailers would be required to obtain to sell tobacco in the county.
 The proposed price is $300.
 Alachua County also requires the license, according to Commissioner Stacey Hetherington.

 Businesses that violate the ordinance and sell to people underage could be fined and have their licenses suspended.